renacin/BramptonTransitAnalysis/README.md

 	+ How Much Data Are We Collecting, Does The Amount Of Data Vary By Time?
 	+ If Data Collected Does Vary By Time, IE There Are No Buses Running, Can We Run Another Script In Between?
 	+ Maybe A Script That Does Some Data Cleaning, And Maybe Does Some Basic Analysis?
 Maybe Even Makes A BackUp Of The Database, Just Incase?
+	+ What type of analytics do I want to do?